 This is the perfect example of a company at the top of the food chain with tons of cash.
-Furthermore, I doubt any Apple investors are complaining about the company’s actions.
-However, the share count dropped from 19.4B to 16.4B in the last 3 years.
+Furthermore, I doubt Apple investors are complaining about the company’s actions.
+However, the share count dropped from 19.4B to 16.4B in the last three years.

-We can ask ourselves if it becomes sustainable for Apple for the decades to come.
+We can ask ourselves if it has become sustainable for Apple for decades.
 The company holds over $100B in cash, leading all stocks in the industry.
-Apple’s trend can easily last a few more years, but they might have to switch to dividends afterwards.
+So Apple’s trend can easily last a few more years, but they might have to switch to dividends afterward.

 Microsoft (NASDAQ: MSFT)

 Next on the list is the second-biggest spender on a share buyback.
-Microsoft’s cash position isn’t as impressive as Apple’s and neither is its buyback program.
+Microsoft’s cash position isn’t as impressive as Apple’s or its buyback program.

-Since 2012, Apple bought back $487.6B worth of shares while Microsoft is second with $147.1B.
-Despite the disparity, the company remains one of the most popular and successful on the market.
+Since 2012, Apple bought back $487.6B shares, while Microsoft is second with $147.1B.
+Despite the disparity, the company remains among the most popular and successful on the market.

 It benefited from similar gains and stock movements as Apple.
-Microsoft has been making significant acquisitions over the last years with GitHub, Activision Blizzard and many VR and metaverse platforms.
-This stock might be in a better position than Apple to become the market cap leader.
+In addition, Microsoft has made significant acquisitions over the last years with GitHub, Activision Blizzard, and many VR and metaverse platforms.
+As a result, this stock might be better positioned than Apple to become the market cap leader.